jishan2019/jishan2019.github.io/_posts/2020-05-27-python_organize_files.md

 --------------------------------------------------------------------------------------

 In this article, we will talk about how to **create** and **write** new files in Python, and how to **organize** the existing files on the hard drive.
 The tasks will include: \
-1. Print out the files and folders in a specific directory
+1. Print out the files and folders in a specific dirctory
 2. Traverse, search, and get the information of the files
-3. Create temporary files and folders
+3. Create temparary files and folders
 4. Create multiple files and folders

 ## 1. Symbol "/" and "\n"